kewalaka/blog/content/post/2024/02/write-an-avm-module/index.md

 This is recommended as a learning exercise to familiarise yourself with AVM.
 I strongly encourage contributing to the official resource modules Microsoft is in the process of building.

-We're going to focus on writing a resource module, and we'll pick one Microsoft hasn't started yet:
+We're going to focus on writing a resource module:

 ![illustration of AVM resources and patterns](avm-resources-and-patterns.png)